MaxencePajot/number_frequencies/README.md

 Since these are notebooks for visualisation, it is best to run all cells sequentially.
 To run all notebooks, run the command line:

-'for f in *.ipynb; do uv run --with jupyter jupyter nbconvert --to notebook --inplace --execute "$f"; done'
+`for f in *.ipynb; do uv run --with jupyter jupyter nbconvert --to notebook --inplace --execute "$f"; done`